Study of entanglement and phase transitions in the coupled top systems with standard and nonstandard symmetries: Transition in energies and correlation with entanglement

 Figure \ref{Fig5}(c) shows the variation in ground state and excited state energy as a function of the coupling strength $\varepsilon$.
-This figure shows that the CFP-I state becomes unstable at $\varepsilon = (\kappa_1 + 1) = 2$ and then bifurcates into the CFP-III steady state.
+This figure shows that the CFP-I state becomes unstable at $\varepsilon = (\kappa_1 + 1) = 2$ and bifurcates into the CFP-III state.
 The energy of the CFP-III state varies with the coupling strength as $E = (1-\varepsilon) + \frac{1}{1-\varepsilon}$.
 On the other hand, the CFP-II state becomes unstable when $\varepsilon > (-\kappa_1 +1) = 0$.
 However, the effect of the unstable CFP-II state becomes prominent at a finite but very small value $\varepsilon \simeq 0.23$, where the CFP-II state bifurcates into the CFP-IV state.
 The energy of the CFP-IV state follows $E = (1+\varepsilon)+\frac{1}{(1+\varepsilon)}$.
-In Fig. \ref{Fig5}(d), the transition in entanglement is again exactly happening at the point of bifurcation for the ground and excites states.
-However, unlike the previous case, the QPT and DT do not coincide here, but these transitions are consistent with the corresponding entanglement transition and the bifurcation of the steady states.
+In Fig. \ref{Fig5}(d), the transition in entanglement is again exactly happening at the point of bifurcation for the ground and excited states.
+However, unlike the FP model, the transitions in the ground and excited states do not coincide at the same coupling strength.
+Still, these transitions are consistent with the corresponding entanglement transition and the bifurcation of the steady states.